Probing phase transitions of regular black holes in anti-de Sitter space with Lyapunov exponent: Discussions and conclusions

 Following the analysis of thermodynamic phase transitions in charged regular AdS black holes, we explored the Lyapunov exponents governing the motion of massless and massive particles.
-Within the parameter ranges considered, unstable circular orbits of massive particles are absent in the large black hole phase, and thus our discussion centers on the Lyapunov exponents of massless particles.
-We observed an oscillatory behavior of the Lyapunov exponents with respect to thermodynamic pressure and a dramatic change in the Lyapunov exponent across the phase transition, suggesting that the Lyapunov exponent might encode information for the black hole phase transition.
+Because the presence of unstable circular orbits for massless particles is dictated solely by the underlying spacetime geometry, rather than by any properties of the particles themselves, such orbits serve as a natural probe of the intrinsic characteristics of the background spacetime.
+Guided by this observation, our discussion focuses on the Lyapunov exponents associated with these unstable circular null orbits.
+We find that the Lyapunov exponent exhibits a multivalued behavior with respect to the thermodynamic pressure, together with a dramatic change in the Lyapunov exponent across the phase transition.
+This suggests that the Lyapunov exponent may indeed encode valuable information about the black hole phase transition.
 Furthermore, we investigated the behavior of the Lyapunov exponents along the coexistence curve and found that the Lyapunov exponents change discontinuously at the first-order phase transition while changing continuously at the second-order phase transition.
 At the critical point along the coexistence curve, the difference in Lyapunov exponent $\Delta \lambda$ between large and small black holes exhibits the same critical behavior as the difference in specific volume $\Delta v$, characterized by a critical exponent of $1/2$.
 This result indicates that the difference of the Lyapunov exponent $\Delta \lambda$ can serve as an order parameter for the black hole phase transition.

 The Lyapunov exponent is a measure of a dynamical system's sensitivity to initial conditions, quantifying the average exponential rate at which nearby trajectories diverge or converge over time.
 Our work further indicates that the Lyapunov exponent might provide a dynamical approach to probing phase transitions in the extended phase space thermodynamics of black holes.
 Moreover, it reveals the relationship between the instability of black hole circular orbits and black hole phase structure.
 In addition to the Lyapunov exponent, other strong gravity effects--such as the black hole photon sphere~\cite{Wei:2018aqm,Wei:2017mwc,Yang:2025xck} and quasinormal modes~\cite{Liu:2014gvf, He:2010zb, Jing:2008an}—might also serve as probes of black hole thermodynamic phase transitions and deserve further in-depth investigation.